littlehill/S32DS_EnvControlShaman/README.md

 ### What S32DS EnvControlShaman Offers

 shit empty repo atm, working on alpha [shrug]
+what is the plan ? [see the requirements-and-planning.md](requirements-and-planning.md)

 #### Main Goal for alpha